yuxudong1024/Summit2024-Prework/README.md

 1. Have MATLAB R2024a pre-release installed on your desktop

-2. Create a GitHub Account by using your Mathworks email: https://github.com/ if you didn't have a account
+2. Create a GitHub Account by using your Mathworks email: https://github.com/ if you don't have an account

 3. Download Git binary from Mathworks Software Center and install it if you don't have it